equalizedigital/accessibility-checker/readme.txt

 == Changelog ==

+= 1.16.4 =
+* Enhancement: Improve the table header detection and validation for row headers.
+* Enhancement: Show notice on fixes settings when they are saved from options page.
+* Fixed: Don't check for possible headerif there is no text content.
+* Fixed: Multisite query fix to make sure issues are assigned correct site id.
+* Fixed: Correct where a scan link points.

 = 1.16.3 =
 * Enhancement: Add Fix settings to site health info panels.
 * Fixed: Corrected a string that was misplaced in a fix.